-- providing timely and accurate information about student performance necessary to inform the programmatic and instructional decisions necessary to ensure the effectiveness of learning loss summer camps, tutoring programs, and other learning loss policy impacts. - Increasing the quality and quantity of feedback to all stakeholders about student learning throughout the school year, instead of relying solely on a summative exam.
+- Providing timely and accurate information about student performance necessary to inform the programmatic and instructional decisions necessary to ensure the effectiveness of Learning Loss Summer Camps, Learning Loss Tutoring Programs, and other Learning Loss policy impacts. - Increasing the quality and quantity of feedback to all stakeholders about student learning throughout the school year, instead of relying solely on a summative exam.